 - Cut flaps and staple to the board

 As the students learn how animals survive in the winter months, they draw and attach their animals and animal name labels onto the appropriate places on the bulletin board.
-Everyone usually wants to put one animal under a flap.
+Everyone usually wants to put at least one animal under a flap, so make them big!

 Make kindergarten bulletin boards interactive